huBioinfo/CytoCommunity_Tutorials/source/code/1/step3.rst

 **Output**

-This step generates a "ConsensusLabel_MajorityVoting.csv" file to show the result of the majority voting.
+The result of this step will be saved in the "ConsensusLabel_MajorityVoting.csv" file.

 ::